Chinese state firms say reform should mean more growth

 Wang, the state assets commission chief, admitted that the enterprises were saddled by a bloated workforce, a legacy of the planned economy.

-But he and other state-firm bosses emphasized their importance to what they called "national economic security" in their gathering, laying out plans for further investment and overseas expansion.
+But he and other state-firm bosses emphasised their importance to what they called "national economic security" in their gathering, laying out plans for further investment and overseas expansion.

 The large state role prompted a U.S. congressional advisory panel to complain this week that Chinese investment in the United States had created a "potential Trojan horse".